 This week, I wanted to communicate the concepts of Trust and Obedience to a group of first and second graders.
 The Sunday Schol lesson about the Annunciation is actually a lesson in trusting God.

 Most of the children already knew the story when Archangel Gabriel appeared to the Holy Virgin Saint Mary to announce that she would conceive and give birth to a son: Jesus.
-So I was trying to find a way to make them experience what it is like to trust without understanding and obey without questioning, like Saint Mary did.
+So I was trying to find a way to make them experience what it is like to trust without understanding and obey without questioning as Saint Mary did.

 A google search helped me incorporate the following two ideas to introduce the lesson.